zeelpatel19/fennecfox/README.md

 The users should be able to:

-- Users Can search for their favourite video and watch it
+- Users Can search for their favourite video and watch it.
-- users can see channels, view count and, like count
+- users can see channels, view count and, like count.

 ### Built with